MarioLisbona/CA-T1A1-workbook/README.md

   - Simplicity
     - JavaScripts syntax is easy to learn and easier to read than other languages like C++
   - Popularity
     - JavaScript is ubiquitous on the web.
-Its is now available  and becoming more popular as a language to develop applications on servers with the release of Node.js.
-There is an abundance of projects on Github and StackOverflow that are written in JAvaScript and its popularity is only expected to increase.
+Its is now becoming more popular as a language to develop applications on servers with the release of Node.js.
+There is an abundance of projects on Github and StackOverflow that are written in JavaScript and its popularity is only expected to increase.
   - Reduces Server Loads
     - Because javascript is mainly a client side language it greatly reduces the load on servers.
 There are some cases with smaller applications where a server is not needed at all
   - Creation of rich interface
     - JavaScript has the ability to create a host of features that contribute to webpage useability including drag and drop components and sliders that increase the quality of a user’s experience.
   - Versatility
     - JavaScript, through the use of frameworks and complementary technologies, becomes very versatile.
 It's possible to create an entire full-stack application with JavaScript.
 An example of this would be using a Node.js server, bootstrapping Express to Node.js and using MongoDB for a database.
 In addition to those backend technologies, using JavaScript for the frontend would mean the entire application was created with JavaScript
-    -

 - **JavaScript - Drawbacks**
   - Browser interpretations
     - Server side scripts will always produce the same result.
 Different browsers, however, will occasionally interpret JavaScript code differently.
 These differences aren't huge so problems can be mitigated by testing the application across all the major browsers.